 The Landscape Master Plan comprises six Key Focus Areas which contain actions for the implementation of a City wide landscaping program.
 The Key Focus Areas have been determined by classifying types of public open spaces subject to landscaping activities by the City and also considering overarching generic requirements for undertaking a City wide landscaping program that will apply to all the classified areas.
-Each Key Focus Area (KFA) will contain outcomes, objectives and actions.
+Each Key Focus Areas Areas Areas and actions.